 Understanding the Slam Format

 The Slam format offers a guaranteed minimum number of curling games over a two or three day weekend, usually four games guaranteed.
 Slams are held in premium curling clubs.
 The atmosphere at a Slam balances the intensity of on-ice competition with relaxed off-ice learning and opportunities to socialize and mingle.
-Our ROCKTalks educational sessions are great opportunities to learn from the best and brightest in the game on a wide variety of topics.

 The Junior Slam Environment